Diversity and inclusion policy

 • made or supported a complaint

-• raised a grievance or we suspect they have done so
+• raised a concern or we suspect they have done so

 By law, we must make reasonable adjustments.
 These ensure we do not disadvantage disabled people compared to those who are not disabled.
 They fall into three areas: